apache/pulsar/site2/docs/admin-api-topics.md

   -   **offloadedStorageSize**: Space used to store the offloaded messages for the topic.

-  -   **waitingPublishers**: The number of publishers waiting in queue in exclusive access mode.
+  -   **waitingPublishers**: The number of publishers waiting in a queue in exclusive access mode.

   -   **deduplicationStatus**: The status of message deduplication for the topic.